NicEastvillage/MsgPackBf/README.md

 A [MsgPack](https://msgpack.org/) library for [Beef](https://www.beeflang.org/) programming language.

-This librart is work in progress.
+This library is work in progress.

 TODO:
 - Deserialization
 - Serialization and deserialization using reflection

+## Repository

+In this repository you will find two folders:
+- `lib` is the MsgPackBf library.
+- `test` is a program to test MsgPackBf.

 ## How to use MsgPackBf